nanoborg/wdi-fundamentals-memorygame/README.md

 ## Extended Features

-- implemented a guard clause to stop the program from thinking there is match if you click the same card.
+- implemented a guard clause to stop the program from thinking there is match when you click the same card twice.

 - implemented board reset after a game is won or lost, also adjusted the confirm dialogue to show after the card images have been updated.

-- adjusted the formatting so that the footer sits on the bottom of the page.
+- adjusted the formatting so the footer sits on the bottom of the page.

 ## Problems